TheHighOrder/everquest/dkp.md

 Make sure to bid as the correct character and all bids for characters other than main should bid as an alt on [OpenDKP](https://thehighorder.opendkp.com/#/bid).

 ### Old Items Won with DKP
 As the game progresses you may have items won with DKP replaced by newer gear.
 Once an item is no longer useful for a character that is heirloom no drop you may give it to other characters on your account.
 Droppable items won with DKP have special rules at the guild leaders discression.
 Valuable items, worth about 10 Krono or more must be sold back to the guild for half the DKP originally spent on the item.

-More common items may be sold back to the guild for half the DKP or at the players discression the item can be sold of given away to other characters.
+Items worth under 10KR in the marketplace *may* be sold back for half DKP or kept by that player to be used as they wish for any reason (even to sell for pp).
 If you are interested in getting rid of a very rare or valuable item won with DKP you must consult the guild leadership.

 ### DKP Setup
 Since DKP is tracked per charcters there are a few steps to follow for each character.